-The SilcsBio software package is delivered as a zip-compressed file.
+The SilcsBio server software package is delivered as a zip-compressed file.
 Unzip and place the files to an accessible location.
-The files have following structure
+The files have the following directory structure

-silcsbio/ data/ examples/ lib/ programs/ silcs/ silcs-mc/ silcs-memb/ ssfep/ ssfep-memb/ templates/ test/ utils/ VERSION
+silcsbio.$VERSION/ data/ examples/ lib/ programs/ silcs/ silcs-hotspots/ silcs-mc/ silcs-memb/ silcs-pharm/ ssfep/ ssfep-memb/ templates/ utils/ VERSION

 SILCS and SSFEP simulations.
 The

-templates for job submission and input scripts.
-Some template files will need
+contains templates for job submission and input scripts.
+Some template files

-For SilcsBio software packages to work, the two shell environment variables
+For SilcsBio server software to work, the two shell environment variables

-SILCSBIODIR need to be set correctly.
+SILCSBIODIR need to be set.
 To do so, replace

 <silcsbio> with the complete file paths for the

 # bash export GMXDIR=<gromacs/bin> export SILCSBIODIR=<silcsbio>